 As much as I do appreciate the benefits of compost and building my compost pile, I'd rather it be my strawberry caps and leaves that get composted and not the entire strawberry!
 Can I get an ‘AMEN'?

-If your ‘friend' has the same struggles with keeping food fresher longer, I've gathered a few tips you can share with her. ?
+If your ‘friend' has the same struggles with keeping food fresher longer, I've gathered a few tips on how to keep produce fresh that you can share with her.

 How to Keep Produce Fresh Longer

 Some of these links may be affiliate links and I may earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.

 - Give your Strawberries, Blueberries, Raspberries, Blackberries a vinegar bath.
 The vinegar kills any bacteria spores that could be on the fruit, thereby reducing the opportunity for the mold spores to multiply.
 I use a ratio of 1 part vinegar to 3 parts water.
 Once the fruits have had their vinegar bath, I remove them to a colander or towel or salad spinner to make sure they are completely dry before I store them in the fridge.
 I also use a berry storage container which maintains an appropriate level of oxygen and carbon dioxide and has a vented tray that prevents the berries from sitting in moisture.